 The Magic of the Coral Triangle

-The ‘Coral Triangle’ encompasses the highest biodiversity of coral fishes in the world; the area only covers 1.6% of the world’s oceanic area (waters from Malaysia, through Indonesia and The Philippines, to Papua New Guinea), but it includes 76% of all known coral species and more than 3,000 species of fish.
-The area has been declared as a UNESCO World Heritage Site, and includes several natural parks and marine protected areas (MPAs).
+The ‘Coral Triangle’ encompasses the highest biodiversity of coral fishes in the world.
+Stretching from Malaysia, through Indonesia and into the Philippines and Papua New Guinea, the area only covers 1.6% of the world’s oceanic area, but it hosts 76% of all known coral species and more than 3,000 species of fish.
+The area has been declared as a UNESCO World Heritage Site, and includes several national parks and marine protected areas (MPAs) (Gade et al, 2016).

 CBD (2020).
 Convention on Biodiversity.
 Access online.

 Cisneros-Montemayor A, Barnes-Mauthe M, Al-Abdulrazzak D, Navarro-Holm E & Sumaila U (2013).
 Global economic value of shark ecotourism: implications for conservation.
 Oryx, 47:03, 381-388.
 Access online.